llamaha/zedtutor/exercises/04_navigation_challenge.md

 - Time yourself for each challenge

 ## Challenge 1: Line Jumping
-Start at line 1 (this line) and navigate to line 50 without scrolling.
+Start at this line and navigate to line 19 without scrolling.

 (Filler content to make the file longer...)